psfoley/openfl/docs/overview.how_can_intel_protect_federated_learning.rst

   $ SGX=1 ./pal_loader httpd

-will use the pal_loader command to create the enclave from the manifest and run the web server (http) within the enclave.
+will use the pal_loader command to create the enclave from the manifest and run the web server (:code:`http`) within the enclave.
 No other modifications are needed for the httpd application.